Kindyz/CBSI-debug/README.md

 Synthesis result saving path: ./main/trained_models/CBSI_gen/{pred_*_...class_seg_time}/prediction_ddim_10/ Prediction result saving pathh: ./main/trained_models/CBSI_ide/{bs*_ImageSize*_epoch*_seed*_time}/prediction/

 After the training is completed, the inference will be automatically carried out.
-If you want to perform the inference separately, please run
+If you want to perform the inference separately, please run:
 ```
 python ./main/train_CBSI_gen.py --quick_test --inference_only --save_dir ./main/trained_models/CBSI_gen/{pred_*_...class_seg_time}/
 python ./main/train_CBSI_ide.py --quick_test --inference_only --gen_save_dir ./main/trained_models/CBSI_gen/{pred_*_...class_seg_time}/ --save_dir ./main/trained_models/CBSI_ide/{bs*_ImageSize*_epoch*_seed*_time}/
 ```

-# Visualize training process
+# Visualize the Training Process
 ```
 tensorboard --logdir ./main/trained_models/
 ```

 # Training
-First, you need to train the condictional diffusion model.
-To do so in prepared dataset, you can run the following command:
+First, you need to train the conditional diffusion model.
+To do so in a prepared dataset, you can run the following command:
 ```
-python ./main/train_CBSI_gen.py
+python ./main/train_CBSI_gen.py (--gpu 0)
 ```
-Second, you need to train the identiifcation model by runing the following command:
+Second, you need to train the identification model by running the following command:
 ```
-python ./main/train_CBSI_ide.py
+python ./main/train_CBSI_ide.py (--gpu 0)
 ```
-Note that you need to provide the path to the dataset (e.g. `dataset.root_dir='/data/BraTS/BraTS 2023'`) to successfully run the command.
+Note that you need to provide the path to the dataset (e.g., `dataset.root_dir='/data/BraTS/BraTS 2023'`) to successfully run the command.
 You can use the following command to observe the loss curve of the training process, visualize the sample image, etc.
 ```
 tensorboard --lodgir ./main/trained_models/CBSI_gen/(model save filename)